'Singing Sheriff' John Gunter dies at age 89

 “It was the most rewarding thing I ever did,” Gunter said.
 “It’s great to tell kids what they will need to know in life.”

-Gunter and his wife, Charlene, were named the first Howard Webb Award winners for their work in forming the local Crime Watch program in 2012.
+Gunter, along with his wife Carlene, was named the first Howard Webb Award winner for their work in forming the local Crime Watch program in 2012.

 Surrounded by many law enforcement officers, Gunter was named a Sagamore of the Wabash in 2015 by Gov. Mike Pence.